Byont-Ventures/smart-contract-analysis-tools/DeepDive.md

 # Analysis techniques

 Analyzing software can be done using several techniques.
-What you will notice, however, when reading more about all these techniques is that there is no clear division between them.
+What you will notice, however, when learning more about all these techniques is that there is not always a clear division between them.

 A lot of times multiple techniques are extensions of other techniques.
 In particular, [Satisfiable Modulo Theory (SMT)](#satisfiable-modulo-theory-smt) is one of the more fundamental techniques used.
 The main purpose of SMT is to check if the variables in a program can have a certain initial value such that a requirement is met.
 In other words, if there is a **satisfiable** assignment for the variables.